Chapter in this post:

 I especially like the way I load the MacBook.
 I would not have thought that despite the low voltage of 5 volts (since this Zendure A8 does not have a USB-PD) you can charge the small Apple laptop so effectively.

-The Zendure A8 QC is charged via the micro USB port.
-If you use a charger that supports the Quick Charge standard, the power bank is filled in about 10 hours.
-With a "normal" charger, however, you need 14 hours.
-During this time, the power bank charges with approx. 5 volts and approx. 1,3 amps.
-For me, the entire charging process took place with the tizi filling station according to my measurement consumes 100 Wh of energy.
+The Zendure A8 QC is charged via the Micro-USB-Connection.
+If you use a charger that supports the Quick Charge standard, the power bank is full in about 10 hours.
+With a "normal" charger, on the other hand, you need more than 14 hours.
+During this time, the power bank charges with around 5 volts and around 1,3 amps.
+The complete loading process has with me with the tizi filling station according to my measurement consumes 100 Wh of energy.

 The 14 hours charging time, which the manufacturer specifies, was relatively accurate for me, with 99% filling level being reached after about 11 hours and the last three hours being needed to charge the last percent.
 I assume the time is needed to carry out a balancing of the individual cells so that all cells are approximately equally charged.